-Compaction shall be carried out as given in BS 4987 : Part 2 : Section 6 for macadams and BS 594 : Part 2 Section 8 for asphalts including all notes with the following additional requirements:-
+Compaction shall be carried out as given in BS 594987 including all notes with the following additional requirements:-

-- (i) The use of vibrating rollers will not be permitted for the compaction of any bituminous surface course laid in the carriageway. - (ii) Material shall be compacted as soon as rolling can be effected without causing undue displacement of the mixed material and while this has at least the minimum rolling temperature stated in Table 10.7.5 for macadams and Table 10.7.4 for asphalts. - (iii) The material shall be rolled in a longitudinal direction from the sides to centre of the carriageway, overlapping on successive passes by at least half width of the rear roller and with the driven rollers nearest to the paver. - (iv) Adequate compaction shall be carried out to obtain full strength in each layer. - Note (a) The Engineer will ensure that adequate compaction has been achieved by checking the compacted density by use of a Nuclear Density Meter.
-This check must be carried out before the surface course is laid and will be based on having first established (before work commences) a site target density by agreement with the supplier.
-The finished compacted density shall be not less than 90% of this established site target density.
-Failure to comply with this requirement will result in the material being rejected. - Note (b) In the case of disputes the Engineer will require that the Developer carries out the End Result Compaction test as given in Section 6 Clause 6.4 of BS 4987 : Part 2 using a full percentage refusal density method (PRD) with the exception that the acceptance requirements will be that a site density of not less than 90% of the refusal density be achieved.
-The cost of this testing must be borne by the Developer.
+- (i) The use of vibrating rollers will not be permitted for the compaction of any bituminous surface course laid in the carriageway. - (ii) Material shall be compacted as soon as rolling can be effected without causing undue displacement of the mixed material and while this has at least the minimum rolling temperature stated in Table 10.7.5 for Asphaltic Concrete and Table 10.7.4 for Hot Rolled Asphalts. - (ii) The material shall be rolled in a longitudinal direction from the sides to centre of the carriageway, overlapping on successive passes by at least half width of the rear roller and with the driven rollers nearest to the paver.